What is a national park?

 Read more about What is a national park?

-Explore the unique natural and built environments of Blue Gum Hills Regional Park on this Stage 2 (Years 3-4) school excursion focusing on HSIE.
-Discover why people visit this area and what activities they can enjoy.
-You'll also learn about the local Aboriginal culture and the impact of European settlement on the area.
+On this school excursion, Stage 2 (Years 3-4) HSIE students will explore the beautiful natural and built environments of Glenrock State Conservation Area.
+Discover why people visit this area, what activities they can enjoy, and learn about the local Aboriginal culture and the impact of European settlement on the area.

 For program outline, safety and practical information about this excursion, see info for teachers

 GE2-1.
 Examines features and characteristics of places and environments

 GE2-2.
 Describes the ways people, places and environments interact

 GE2-4.
 Acquires and communicates geographical information using geographical tools for inquiry

 - Guided.
 Available on request.